raspberrypilearning/turtle-tracker/en/step_6.md

 If your iPad is fully up to date, then you will be able to choose the `.csv` file from your Downloads folder.

-Otherwise, you will be able to navigate to the location where you saved the file such as a cloud drive.
+Otherwise, you will be able to navigate to the location where you saved the file, such as a cloud drive.

 --- /collapse ---